sgithens/gpii-devpmt/README.md

 # Development Preferences Test Tool and other Management Tools

-This repository contains a web based tool for editing preferences safes and sets as part of the larger eco-system of GPII modules.
-It contains resuable routines and widgets as well that other preference editing user interfaces can be based on.
+This repository contains a web based tool for editing preference safes and sets as part of the larger eco-system of GPII modules.
+It contains resuable routines and widgets as well that other preference editing user interfaces can be built from.
 While it has changed during the course of development and testing, its fundamental design is still based on these [original designs](https://drive.google.com/open?id=0Bxy2B0Y99qCubGVUSlNCRFU3d0U).